Hockerill Educational Foundation

 Key Takeaways for Grant Writers

-- Apply by 31st March: This deadline is critical for maximizing success chances; late applications face severely limited funds
+- Apply by 31st March: This deadline is critical for maximising success chances; late applications face severely limited funds

-- Religious Education is king: If your project relates to RE teaching, research, or development, emphasize this prominently throughout your application
+- Religious Education is king: If your project relates to RE teaching, research, or development, emphasise this prominently throughout your application

 - Teacher training is the core mission: The Foundation exists primarily to support teacher education; frame your application around teaching career development